ccoutant/dwarf-locations/chapter2-diffs.md

 2. <span class="add">`DW_OP_bit_offset`</span>
     <span class="add">`DW_OP_bit_offset` pops two stack entries.
 The first
-    (top of stack) must be an integral type value, which represents a bit displacement.
+    (top of stack) must be an integral type value, which represents a signed bit displacement.
 The second must be a location.
 It forms an updated location by adding the given bit displacement to the offset component of the original location and pushes the updated location